-The Academic year is divided into two sessions each containing 14 weeks for teaching.
-There is a recess of approximately six weeks between the two sessions and there are short recesses of one week within each of the sessions.
+The academic year is divided into two sessions, each containing 14 weeks for teaching.
+Between the two sessions there is a break of approximately six weeks, which includes a one-week study period, two weeks for examinations, and three weeks' recess.
+There is also a short recess of one week within each session.